WARNING: If you installed anything before May 1, 2025, you'll need to start over due to major changes in the dataset and network structure!

 IGNORE

-- Step 13: Create Datasets - You'll need to create datasets within your ZFS pools to organize and manage your data:
+- Step 13: Create ZFS Datasets - You'll need to create datasets within your ZFS pools to organize and manage your data:

 - Navigate to "System > Shell" in the TrueNAS interface.